Neil Tennant: Early life

-Neil Francis Tennant was born in the town of North Shields, approximately 8 miles east of Newcastle upon Tyne, to William W. Tennant (1923–2009), a sales representative, and Sheila M. (Watson) Tennant (1923–2008).
+Neil Francis Tennant was born in the town of North Shields, approximately 8 miles east of Newcastle upon Tyne, to William W. Tennant (1923–2009) and Sheila M. (Watson) Tennant (1923–2008).
+His mother was of Irish heritage, and his father's family had Scottish roots.
 He has an older sister, Susan, and two younger brothers, Simon and Philip.
+William Tennant was a sales manager for a rubber company.
 The family moved to Greenfield Road (opposite the corner of South Bend), Brunton Park, Gosforth shortly after Neil was born.

 Tennant was raised as a Roman Catholic, and he served as an altar boy.
-He attended St Oswald's Catholic Primary School in Newcastle, followed by St Cuthbert's Grammar School, an all-boys Catholic secondary school.
-His songs "This Must Be the Place I Waited Years to Leave" and "It's a Sin" refer to his time at St Cuthbert's and the strict upbringing there.
+He attended St Oswald's Catholic Primary School, where he was happy, followed by St Cuthbert's Catholic Grammar School, where he did not fit in with the school's football culture and strict moralizing.
+His songs "This Must Be the Place I Waited Years to Leave" and "It's a Sin" refer to his time there.
+Tennant developed an aloof attitude towards his classmates as a "survival persona" and dreamed of leaving Newcastle behind and becoming a pop star.

-In 1965, Tennant joined the Young People's Theatre in Newcastle, where he learned about stage performance and became interested in writing music for theatre.
+In 1965, Tennant joined the Young People's Theatre, where he learned about stage performance and became interested in writing music for theatre.
+When Women in Love (1969) was filmed in Newcastle, Tennant was an uncredited extra and used his earnings to buy the Beatles' White Album.
 As a teenager, he joined the Literary and Philosophical Society of Newcastle upon Tyne, which was both a library and a social gathering place.

 Tennant taught himself to play guitar at the age of 12, using the tutorials Play in a Day by Bert Weedon and Hold Down a Chord by John Pearse.
 He started writing his own songs based around the chords he learned.
 He used his guitar studies to learn how to play the piano in his family home, and he also played cello in school.

-In 1970, Tennant started a folk music group named Dust with Chris Dowell, a friend from the Young People's Theatre.
+In 1970, Tennant started a folk music group named Dust with Christopher Dowell, a friend from the Young People's Theatre.
 They were heavily influenced by The Incredible String Band.
 The group, which also featured two female friends, recorded a session of five songs that were broadcast on BBC Radio Newcastle in 1971.
 Tennant wrote several of their songs including "Can You Hear the Dawn Break?", which he regards as his first "proper" song.
+The folk group broke up due to creative differences as Tennant became more influenced by the music of David Bowie.